technoon-org/technoon.org/ainoon/lesson_1/slides.md

    * Brainstorming and drafting
    * Automating web searches
    * Summarising documents
-2. Identifying important issues to keep in mind
+2. Common accuracy issues to be aware of
 3. Tips for effective prompting